Kim Kardashian Wants North & Saint To Know Their Lives Matter

-Kim Kardashian joins the thousands of others in mourning, questioning, and responding to the gun violence that has erupted this week across the U.S.
+Kim Kardashian joins the thousands of others in mourning, questioning, and responding to the gun violence that has erupted this week across the nation.

 The reality star penned a lengthy essay on her website addressing her feelings, fears, and suggested plan of action for making a difference following the murders of Alton Sterling and Philando Castile.
 She titled it "#BLACKLIVESMATTER" and subtitled it "How to make a difference in the battle over systemic racism."